nMik6/Ramen-Noodles/Sprint 1/README.txt

 	The simulator accepts inputs in the style given by the two text files made available to us for testing.
 	Both of those appear to pass with expected values.

+	The given test files from dropbox are labled as test.txt and test2.txt

 Still to do:
 	SimultorTest file should be more comprehensive in its junit testing.
 This will possibly involve refactoring many of the simulator methods.